-Some valuations, identified as “exceptions” fall outside the strict application of the RICS standards (including, for example, valuations for internal discussion purposes to inform business strategy) and can be more flexible in their approach and method.
-Whilst some of the Red Book standards will apply, a valuer providing advice in such exceptional cases can depart to some degree from methodologies, perhaps providing a range of values, or values that fit ‘what if?’ scenarios.
-It is essential however that the valuer makes clear that the valuation is an exception to the full Red Book regulation and explains why in their report.
+Some valuations can be identified as “exceptions” and fall outside the strict application of the RICS standards (including, for example, valuations for internal discussion purposes to inform business strategy, valuations for taxation such as Probate or CGT (though these fall under their own legislative guidance) valuations for negotiation purposes or to work up compensation claims) and can be more flexible in their approach and methodology.
+Whilst some of the Red Book standards may still apply, a valuer providing advice in such exceptional cases can depart to some degree from methodologies, perhaps providing a range of values, or values that fit ‘what if?’ scenarios.
+It is essential however that the valuer makes clear that the valuation is an exception to the full Red Book regulations and explains why in their report.
 It should also be clear that the valuation should not be used for any other than the stated purpose.
 A key reason for this is that changing the approach and methodology can, and does, change reported value.
 A client that has not been informed of this at the outset and uses a valuation falling within the exceptional criteria for a formal, regulated, purpose will be asking for trouble.
 Likewise, a competent valuer will not allow a valuation to be used for the wrong purpose and should never simply be ‘signing off’ an exceptional approach as a formal valuation.

 Over the years the RICS have taken great care to improve and strengthen their standards for property valuation but sadly we still see a number of negligence claims on which we are asked to provide Expert Valuation advice where Valuers have adopted the ‘one size fits all’ approach, resulting in their clients incurring losses.
 Sadly, despite the standards it is clear that some valuers are not following them!